-Each dot in the chart below was a member of the House of Representatives in 1990.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Molinari is shown as a purple triangle. (analysis methodology)
+Molinari is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1990 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Molinari sponsored bills primarily in these issue areas:

 Transportation and Public Works (34%) Government Operations and Politics (22%) Environmental Protection (12%) Economics and Public Finance (7%) Armed Forces and National Security (7%) Crime and Law Enforcement (7%) Housing and Community Development (5%) Health (5%)

 - H.R.
 2977 (101st): For the relief of Eun Hye Kim and Doh Yeon Kim.

 - H.R.
 1629 (101st): Multilingual Radio Act of 1989